RichardPalmer21387/veritone-code-challenge/README.md

     "shoppinglistitems_pkey" PRIMARY KEY, btree (id)
 ```

+## Recommended Dev stack used

+1. React 17+
+3. React Router
+4. Material UI
+5. Node
+6. Express
+7. Postgres

+## Other Dev stack used

+1. Typescript
+2. Express promise router
+3. XO
+4. lodash
+5. nodemon
+6. loglevel

+### Typescript

+I'm a big champion of Typescript and strict typing in general.
+The benefit you get from the extra IDE helpers when using Typescript, I find result in a ultimate reduction of development time on a project, espically when you use strict typing and avoid the evil `any`.
+I would honestly probably still be debugging this code challenge without it.

+### Express promise router

+A simple wrapper for Express 4's Router that allows middleware to return promises.
+This package makes it simpler to write route handlers for Express when dealing with promises by reducing duplicate code.

+### XO

+Opinionated but configurable ESLint wrapper with lots of goodies included.
+Enforces strict and readable code.
+I find that using an opinionated linter thats default configuration is managed by a community helps me to keep my code practices at their absolute best.

+### lodash

+A modern JavaScript utility library delivering modularity, performance & extras.
+Lots of tools designed in a functional format that are immensly useful when working with react functional components and hooks.

+### nodemon

+nodemon is a tool that helps develop node.js based applications by automatically restarting the node application when file changes in the directory are detected.
+Used to run the backend express app and watch that directory for changes while react dev server serves the local app and proxies `/api` requests to the express server.

+### loglevel

+Minimal lightweight simple logging for JavaScript. loglevel replaces console.log() and friends with level-based logging and filtering, with none of console's downsides.

+## Recommended tools

+This is the set of dev tools I used during development and will really make the project shine if you go poking around with it.

+1. vscode
+2. XO vscode plugin by Sam Verschueren
+3. enable `XO -fix` as formatter in workspace settings.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).